Back pain is discomfort and pain caused by injury or illness between the shoulders and the hips.

 I suggest identifying the root cause of back pain and treating that root cause, so you don’t have to take side effect-laden drugs.

 Acetaminophen can relieve acute low back pain.
 Studies show it works moderately better than a placebo for back pain.
-Side effects include abdominal pain, nausea, changes in appetite, headaches, yellowing of the skin, and dark urine.
+Side effects include abdominal pain, nausea, changes in appetite, headaches , yellowing of the skin, and dark urine.

 Non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen treat inflammation, which is often involved in back pain.
-Side effects of NSAIDs include stomach ulcers, indigestion, stomach aches, diarrhea, headaches, drowsiness, and dizziness.
+Side effects of NSAIDs include stomach ulcers, indigestion, stomach aches, diarrhea, headaches , drowsiness, and dizziness.

 These pain medications are for pain management only and should not be used for long-term treatment of back pain.

+Doctors may prescribe you prescription medications, including extra-strength acetaminophen or NSAIDs.
 They may also prescribe opioids, such as oxycodone or hydrocodone, which interact with receptors on nerve cells in the body and brain to reduce pain.

 However, you may have heard of the opioid epidemic.
 Opioids are famously over-prescribed and incredibly addictive.